HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloud-BigQuery-VPC.txt

          • Locate your service account.
          • Under the "Actions" tab, click on the three dots and select "Manage Permissions."
          • Click on "GRANT ACCESS" and add yourself as a "Service Account Key Admin."
+         • Click on the "Add Key" dropdown and select "Create new key."
+         • Choose the key type as JSON.
+         • Click the "Create" button.
+This will download a JSON key file to your computer.

   - Find, download and run the respective Google Cloud SDK installer for your system from the link below.
     (If you already have Python installed on your system, you can skip that dependency)